Efficient Non-parametric Bayesian Hawkes Processes: Preliminaries

-\paragraph{The Hawkes process \citep{10.2307/2334319}.} Introduced in \cref{sec:introduction}, the Hawkes process can be specified using the conditional intensity function $\lambda$ which modulates the arrival rate of points.
+Introduced in \cref{sec:introduction}, the Hawkes process \citep{10.2307/2334319} can be specified using the conditional intensity function $\lambda$ which modulates the arrival rate of points.
 Mathematically, conditioned on a set of points $\{t_i\}_{i=1}^{N}$, the intensity $\lambda$ is expressed as:

 where $\mu>0$, considered as a constant, and $\phi(\cdot):\mathbb{R}\rightarrow [0, \infty)$ are the background immigrant intensity and the triggering kernel.
 The log-likelihood of $\{t_i\}_{i=1}^{N}$ given $\mu$ and $\phi(\cdot)$ is \citep{rubin1972regular}: